 With children, bereavement may manifest itself differently than it does with adults.
 Children may struggle to tolerate the intensity of grief all at once, so their bereavement period may appear shorter than an adult's.
 However, symptoms of grief can appear sporadically throughout their lives, brought on by events such as birthday parties, summer vacations, or an argument with a friend.
 Each developmental milestone may bring a new aspect of the grieving process for youth.

 Children may also not use verbal expressions of their grief.
 Rather, their grief may show up in their behaviors.
 Below are a few common behaviors that children may exhibit when grieving the death of a loved one.

 - Sleep problems (difficulty sleeping, bedwetting, nightmares)

-- Helplessness, clinginess, increased dependence on parents
+- Helplessness, clinginess, or increased dependence on parents

-- Withdrawal, avoiding school, avoiding social situations
+- Withdrawal, avoidance of school or social situations

 - Changes in appetite and eating patterns

 - Re-enactments of death or death-related themes in their play

 Keep in mind that every child and every loss can be different.
 Grieving behaviors might look different based on the age, gender, and personality of the child and their relationship with the person who died.